informalsystems/hermes/guide/src/quick-start/installation.md

-# Install the relayer
+# Install Hermes

 There are two main approaches for obtaining Hermes:

 1. Installation:
-   1. If you are running on a Unix machine (Linux/MacOS), then the simplest option is to [download the latest binary](#install-by-downloading).
+   1. If you are running on a Unix machine (Linux/macOS), then the simplest option is to [download the latest binary](#install-by-downloading).
    2. You can also install via [Cargo](#install-via-cargo).